Skip to content

 Roadmap

-aig today is an MVP that proves intent-based version control works.
-But to be a real alternative to git-centered workflows, it needs to grow from a local tool into a full ecosystem.
+aig has proven that intent-based version control works.
+The core is solid — intent tracking, semantic diffing, conversation capture, remote sync, and review are all shipped.
+To become a real alternative to git-centered workflows, aig needs to grow from a developer tool into a full ecosystem.
 This page maps out the path from where we are to where we need to be.

 What Works Today (v0.1)